On this page

-Integrate your codebase with CloudKit is actually a tricky stuff for me since the first impression the CloudKit gave me several years ago is not good.
+Integrating your codebase with CloudKit is actually a tricky thing for me, since the first impression CloudKit gave me several years ago wasn’t good.

 In recent days, I had to cope with this bad feeling (Never mind, CloudKit) in the development of Sideloader.

 CoreData is not an easy-API framework, as we all know.
 However, CloudKit defeats CoreData.
-You can imagine how frustrated I felt when I first use CloudKit to synchronize data stored in local CoreData.
+You can imagine how frustrated I felt when I first used CloudKit to synchronize data stored in local CoreData.

 Setup your CoreData with CloudKit